lucas-mdsena/aula-intro-ml-knn/README.md

 <br><br>
 **Supervised learning:** is so named because it is like learning from a teacher.
 The data used for learning already provides examples of the phenomenon to be learned, such as the price of a property, and other features that may or may not influence it, such as its size, location.
 In this example, the goal of the algorithm would be to predict the value of a new property based on the provided characteristics.
 <br><br>
 **Unsupervised learning:** this time there is no teacher, as there is no phenomenon to be predicted or classified.
 The goal is to identify patterns in the provided data.
-For example, in a database of customers from a retail network, groups of customers more similar to each other could be identified based on their previous purchases, and grouped to target promotions more effectively.
+For example, in a database of customers from a retailer, groups of customers more similar to each other could be identified based on their previous purchases, and grouped to target promotions more effectively.
 <br><br>
 **Reinforcement learning:** similar to supervised, there are examples of the studied phenomenon in the database, but there is one more step.
 The output of the algorithm is always evaluated and compared to a possible expected result, such as a reward or penalty, in order to adjust the algorithm's parameters and obtain a better result.
 It's like training a dog.
 <br><br>